Economy of Prehispanic Mexico: The Pre-classic period in Mesoamerica (2500 BC – 200 AD)

-During this period there was an increase in the population and sedentarism, causing the origin of complex societies with intensive cropping systems.
-Some researchers said that agriculture forced societies to adopt sedentary lifestyle; others think that the reason was due to the increase in the population since agriculture could supply more food than hunting.
+During this period, there was an increase in the population and sedentarism, causing the origin of complex societies with intensive cropping systems.
+Some researchers said that agriculture forced societies to adopt a sedentary lifestyle; others think that the reason was due to the increase in the population since agriculture could supply more food than hunting.

 The ancient cultures which developed during that period tended to manufacture and improve ceramics.
-Ceramic was very important because it allowed a better transportation of materials as well as aiding in the development of newer ovens to create special handcrafts such as female figurines.
+Ceramics were very important because they allowed a better transportation of materials, as well as aiding in the development of newer ovens to create special handcrafts such as female figurines.

 The early Pre-classic (2500 BC – 1200 BC)

 In this period began the settlement of ancient societies, groups of small villages or small houses inhabited by large families.
-However, there was still not a social structure until the middle and late Preclassic period.
-In agriculture, societies that settled in states such as Puebla, Tlaxcala and Tabasco started to domesticate wild plants such as corn, amaranth, pumpkin, chili pepper and green tomato.
+However, there was still no social structure until the middle and late Preclassic period.
+In agriculture, societies that settled in states such as Puebla, Tlaxcala and Tabasco started to domesticate wild plants such as corn, amaranth, pumpkin, chilli pepper and green tomato.
 On the other hand, in the peninsula of Yucatan and Mexico, they had not yet domesticated plants.

 The Middle Pre-classic Period (1200 BC – 400 BC)

-During this period, society was divided into classes and each had different activities.
+During this period, society was divided into classes, and each had different activities.
 People from the upper classes or elite groups were dedicated to the organization of commerce as well as religious ceremonies, while those in the lower classes were mainly focused on agriculture and the construction of cities.

 Long-distance trade between the ancient cultures of Mesoamerica was increasing, but above all, regional specialization was a key factor during this period.
 Trade was also important in relations between allies and vassals.
 However, long-distance trade was limited by the means of transportation.
 Some cultures used tlamemeh porters to carry goods on their backs, with relays set up at specific intervals.